 Gently push the cable plug through the builtin shutter that covers the optical digital audio output and connect the cable firmly so that the configurations of both the cable and the connector match.

 Speaker Placement

-The placement of speakers in a multichannel home-theater system can have a noticeable impact on the quality of sound reproduced.
+The placement of speakers in a 2.1 audio/home theater system can have a noticeable impact on the quality of sound reproduced.